West Bengal political heavyweight Suvendu Adhikari joins BJP at Amit Shah's rally in Midnapore

 Amit Shah in Bengal: Speculation over who will welcome Shuvendu to BJP

-The home minister interacted with the family members of Khudiram Bose for some time before visiting the centuries- old Siddheswari Mata temple nearby.
+The home minister interacted with the family members of Khudiram Bose for some time before visiting the centuries-old Siddheswari Mata temple nearby.

 He paid floral obeisance to the goddess and performed 'aarti'.